Archaeology of ancient Egypt: 21st century

-In February 2019, fifty mummy collections wrapped in linen, stone coffins or wooden sarcophagi dated back to the Ptolemaic Kingdom were discovered by Egyptian archaeologists in the Tuna El-Gebel site in Minya.
-12 of the graves in four burial chambers 9 m (30 ft) deep, belonged to children.
+In February 2019, fifty mummy collections wrapped in linen, stone coffins or wooden sarcophagi dated back to the Ptolemaic Kingdom were discovered by Egyptian archaeologists in the Tuna el-Gebel site in Minya.
+Twelve of the graves in four burial chambers 9 m (30 ft) deep, belonged to children.
 One of the remains was the partly uncovered skull enclosed in linen.
-Egypt’s Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergies of the god Djehuty (Thoth) in Tuna el-Gebel in January, 2020.
+Egypt's Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergy of the god Djehuty (Thoth) in Tuna el-Gebel in January 2020.
 An archaeological mission headed by Mustafa Waziri reported that 20 sarcophagi and coffins of various shapes and sizes, including five sarcophagi made of limestone and carved with hieroglyphic texts, as well as 16 tombs and five well-preserved wooden coffins were unearthed by their team.

 On 13 April 2019, an expedition led by a member of the Czech Institute of Egyptology, Mohamed Megahed, discovered a 4,000-year-old tomb near Egypt's Saqqara Necropolis.
 Archaeologists confirmed that the tomb belonged to an influential person named Khuwy, who lived in Egypt during the 5th Dynasty."The L-shaped Khuwy tomb starts with a small corridor heading downwards into an antechamber and from there a larger chamber with painted reliefs depicting the tomb owner seated at an offerings table", reported Megahed.
 Some paintings maintained their brightness over a long time in the tomb.
 Mainly made of white limestone bricks, the tomb had a tunnel entrance generally typical for pyramids.
 Archaeologists say that there might be a connection between Khuwy and pharaoh because the mausoleum was found near the pyramid of Egyptian Pharaoh Djedkare Isesi, who ruled during that time.

 Archaeologists discovered 35 mummified remains of Egyptians in a tomb in Aswan in April 2019.
 Italian archaeologist Patrizia Piacentini, professor of Egyptology at the University of Milan, and Khaled El-Enany, the Egyptian minister of antiquities reported that the tomb where the remains of ancient men, women and children were found, dates back to the Greco-Roman period between 332 BC and 395 AD.
 While the findings assumed belonging to a mother and a child were well preserved, others had suffered major destruction.
 Beside the mummies, artefacts including painted funerary masks, vases of bitumen used in mummification, pottery and wooden figurines were revealed.
 Thanks to the hieroglyphics on the tomb, it was detected that the tomb belongs to a tradesman named Tjit.

 In July 2019, ancient granite columns and a smaller Greek temple, treasure-laden ships, along with bronze coins from the reign of Ptolemy II, pottery dating back to the third and fourth centuries BC were found at the sunken city of Heracleion.
 The investigations were conducted by Egyptian and European divers led by underwater archaeologist Franck Goddio.
 They also uncovered the ruins of the city's main temple off of Egypt's north coast.